-- Personal heated throw blankets cost only about 3 cents per hour to run and can keep you very warm, even in a cold room - lacktriangle Keep windows and doors closed when your heater is on to avoid wasting energy.
-If you have a
+- Personal heated throw blankets cost only about 3 cents per hour to run and can keep you very warm, even in a cold room - Keep windows and doors closed when your heater is on to avoid wasting energy.
+If you have a window that is always partly open, for example in a bathroom, block it off with cardboard, towels or another covering. - Air conditioning units should be serviced annually.
+If contacting the property owner or manager to request this, you could note that this extends the life of the unit, saving money in the long term.

-- Air conditioning units should be serviced annually.
-If contacting the property owner or manager to request this, you could note that this extends the life of the unit, saving money in the long term. - Regularly check and clean the dust from your air conditioning vents and filters to ensure your system is running as efficiently and safely as possible.
+Regularly check and clean the dust from your air conditioning vents and filters to ensure your system is running as efficiently and safely as possible.
 This can reduce running costs by 5-15%.